-Discussion posts will open on Monday of each week at 12:00am and will be accessible until 11:59pm Eastern Time on Sunday of that same week.
-Each original post will be due on Thursday at 11:59pm each week and the peer response post will be due by Sunday at 11:59 pm Eastern Time.
+Discussion posts will open on Monday of each week at 12:00am and will be accessible until 11:59 pm Eastern Time on Sunday of the same week.
+Each original post will be due on Thursday at 11:59 pm each week and the peer response post will be due by Sunday at 11:59 pm Eastern Time.
+Discussion posts will be closed after the deadline and will not be reopened.
+If you forget to post before the deadline for either the original or peer response post, you will lose the points and could result in a 0 for that week discussion.